Have you already read our guide on selecting the right energy management software?

 Essential features in this area include:

-- Project overview tools: Your all-in-one dashboard enabling you to see the different lines of work in each project and how each team is progressing
+- Project overview tools: Your all-in-one dashboard enables you to see the different lines of work in each project and how each team is progressing

 - Savings percentage achieved versus goal